Skip to main content

 How to avoid it: Treat AI deployment as organizational change, not technology deployment.
 Involve stakeholders throughout the process.
 Train people on how to use the system.
 Address concerns about job displacement openly.
 Demonstrate value through pilots before organization-wide rollout.
 Create feedback loops letting users influence system improvement.

-Without governance, AI deployments create problems: uncontrolled proliferation of models, inconsistent quality standards, regulatory violations, and unaccountable systems.
+Without governance, AI deployments create uncontrolled proliferation with inconsistent quality standards, regulatory violations when regulators cannot determine how decisions were made, and unaccountable systems where no one bears responsibility for poor outcomes.

 What goes wrong: Different teams independently build AI systems with varying quality standards.
 Some models are well-documented and monitored; others are black boxes no one understands.
 No one knows all the AI systems in the organization.
 When regulators ask how a decision was made, compliance teams can't answer.
 A poorly-built model makes discriminatory decisions, and no one bears responsibility.